-This warranty gives the Owner specific legal rights.
-The Owner may also have other rights that vary from state to state.
-Some states do not allow the exclusion or limitation of incidental or consequential damages so this limitation or exclusion may not apply to the Owner.
-These are the only written warranties applicable to this boiler manufactured and sold by HTP.
-HTP neither assumes nor authorizes anyone to assume for it any other obligation or liability in connection with said boilers.
+This warranty gives you specific legal rights, and you may also have other rights that vary from state to state.
+Some states do not allow the exclusion or limitation of incidental or consequential damages so this limitation or exclusion may not apply to you.

+These are the only written warranties applicable to the VWH manufactured and sold by HTP.
+HTP neither assumes nor authorizes anyone to assume for it any other obligation or liability in connection with said VWHs.
 HTP reserves the right to change specifications or discontinue models without notice.

-aintenance Notes
+Maintenance Notes

 Customer Installation Record Form

-The following form should be completed case of a warranty claim.
-After reading t d by the qualified installer / service technician for you to keep as a record of the installation in he important notes at the bottom of the page, please also sign this document.
+The following form should be complete reading the important notes at the bott d by the installer for you to keep as a record of the installation in case of a warranty claim.
+After om of the page, please also sign this document.

 Customer's Name

 Date of Installation

 Installation Address

 Product Name / Serial Number(s)

 Comments

 Installer's Code / Name

 Installers Phone Number

 Signed by Installer

 Signed by Customer

 Installation Notes